binducattamanchi/Kafka-Learnings/Theory.md

+# Kafka
+Apache Kafka is a distributed publish-subscribe messaging system and a robust queue that can handle a high volume of data and enables you to pass messages from one end-point to another.
+Kafka is suitable for both offline and online message consumption.
+Kafka messages are persisted on the disk and replicated within the cluster to prevent data loss.
+Kafka is built on top of the ZooKeeper synchronization service.
+It integrates very well with Apache Storm and Spark for real-time streaming data analysis.

 # Core Components

+* Event: An event records the fact that "something happened" in the world or in your business.
+It is also called record or message in the documentation.
+Conceptually, an event has a key, value, timestamp, and optional metadata headers.
+Here's an example event:
+Event key: "Alice"
+Event value: "Made a payment of $200 to Bob"
+Event timestamp: "Jun.
+25, 2020 at 2:06 p.m."

 * Producer : An application that  sends messages  to kafka (json,xml,string,file ).
 But for Kafka it is an array of bytes.
 Each row as a message .